 If you want to dive deeper to evaluate the substance of the changes made during post-editing, you can create a workflow that will generate a report showing the changes on a segment-level.
 To do this, follow the steps below:

-- Create a project with 2 Workflow steps (e.g. pre-translation and post-editing).
+- Create a project with two Workflow steps (e.g. pre-translation and post-editing).

-- In the first Workflow step, pre-translate the job with only MT to get a snapshot of the matches to be used.
+- In the first Workflow step, pre-translate the job with only MT.
+This will give you a snapshot of the matches to be used.

 - In the second Workflow step, let the translator post-edit normally.

-- Once the workflow is completed, you can run the Post-editing analysis to see the edit distance between the two steps (quantity of changes).
+- Once the workflow is completed, you can run the post-editing analysis to see the edit distance between the two steps (the number of changes).

-- To see the different versions of the segments, you can select the relevant jobs, then Tools > Export Workflow Changes
+- To see the different versions of the segments, you can select the relevant jobs, then go to Tools and select Export Workflow Changes.